The bottom line

 A cruise ship is not a floating U.S. hospital, and a port day is not the same as being at home.
 If you become sick or injured onboard or during an excursion, you may face onboard medical charges, foreign medical systems, evacuation decisions, insurance paperwork, and communication challenges.

-This guide is practical preparation, not medical advice.
+This article is practical preparation, not medical advice.
 For personal medical decisions, talk to your physician, insurer, and cruise line before sailing.

 Cruise ships generally have medical facilities for common illnesses, injuries, evaluation, stabilization, and emergencies.
-But serious conditions may require transfer to a hospital ashore or medical evacuation.
-The CDC Yellow Book advises healthcare professionals to counsel and prepare cruise travelers for cruise-related health risks.
-1
+But serious conditions may require transfer to a hospital ashore or evacuation.
+The CDC’s Yellow Book advises travelers and healthcare professionals to prepare for cruise-specific health risks.

-The practical passenger-facing point is simple: a medical problem can become a travel logistics problem quickly.
+The important passenger-facing point is this: medical care can become a travel logistics problem very quickly.
 You may need to pay onboard or local costs, coordinate with your insurer, change flights, or leave the cruise early.

 Why travel medical coverage matters

-The U.S. Department of State says the U.S. government does not pay medical costs for U.S. citizens traveling abroad and recommends buying travel health insurance before international travel.
-It also notes that U.S. Medicare and Medicaid do not pay for medical care outside the United States.
-2
+The U.S. State Department recommends buying travel health insurance before international travel and specifically notes that U.S. Medicare and Medicaid do not pay for medical care outside the United States.
+It also recommends considering medical evacuation insurance when traveling to areas with higher risk or limited medical care.

-Medicare’s own publication says Medicare does not cover healthcare services on a cruise ship when the ship is more than six hours away from a U.S. port, though limited coverage may apply if the ship is in a U.S. port or no more than six hours away.
-3
+Medicare’s own publication says Medicare does not cover healthcare services on a cruise ship when the ship is more than six hours away from a U.S. port.
+It may cover medically necessary services onboard only in limited situations, such as when the ship is in a U.S. port or no more than six hours from one.

 Before you sail

 - Pack medication properly.
-Carry prescriptions in your personal bag, not only in checked luggage.
-Bring extra doses in case of delay.
+Bring prescription medications in original containers when possible, plus extra doses in case of delay.
+Carry medication in your personal bag, not only in checked luggage.

 - Create a medical card.
-Include allergies, medications, diagnoses, emergency contacts, physician contact, insurance details, and implanted devices.
+Include allergies, medications, diagnoses, emergency contacts, physician contact, insurance information, and implanted devices.

-- Match excursions to your health.
-A remote beach, reef snorkel, helicopter flight, ATV tour, or long hike has a different risk profile than a short city tour.
+- Think about excursion risk.
+A zipline, ATV, long hike, remote beach, reef snorkel, helicopter ride, or long bus transfer has a different medical profile than a short city walk.

 During an excursion emergency